Hard light vs soft light – when and how to use both types of lighting

 Using flash and natural light to light a subject opens up so many possibilities.
 In fact, any and all of the options above can be used.

-My preferred way to mix flash and natural light is to:
+My preferred way to mix off camera flash and natural light is to:

-• Use the hard light of direct sunlight as backlight
+• When photographing on a sunny day, use the hard light of direct sunlight as backlight

 • and flash fitted with a modifier as soft light (or bare bulb for hard light) to light the subject